boanlab/SentryFlow/contribution/README.md

 ```

 ### Pull Request

-Once everything was properly set, you can now pull request.
-Please refer to our guidelines for PR.
+Once everything is correctly set up, you are ready to create a pull request.
+Please refer to our guidelines for submitting PRs.

 ## 4. Cleaning Up

-Once you have successfully made changes into Numbat and wish to clean up the workspace that has been created, you can simply use:
+If you have successfully made changes to SentryFlow and wish to clean up the created workspace, you can simply use the following command:

 ```
 $ vagrant destroy
-    numbat: Are you sure you want to destroy the 'numbat' VM? [y/N] y ==> numbat: Forcing shutdown of VM...
+    sentryflow: Are you sure you want to destroy the 'sentryflow' VM? [y/N] y ==> sentryflow: Forcing shutdown of VM...
-==> numbat: Destroying VM and associated drives...
+==> sentryflow: Destroying VM and associated drives...
 ```

-This will destroy the VM that you were working on.
-The changes that you have made will be stored under `work/` directory.
+Executing the command will terminate and remove the VM that you were working on.